1995parham/1995parham.github.io/resume/index.md

 ---
 **Experience in C Programming:**
-Building server application and system level application using open source technologies like Chapat for my company (Project Bax Co.) and TFAT for my assembly course.
+Building server application and system level application using open source technologies like Chapat for my company (Chapna Co.) and TFAT for my assembly course.

 **Experience in Linux Kernel Programming:**
 Building simple kernel modules.